d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 ## Summary

 * The loss functions used in style transfer generally have three parts: 1.
 Content loss is used to make the composite image approximate the content image as regards content features.
 2. Style loss is used to make the composite image approximate the style image in terms of style features.
 3. Total variation loss helps reduce the noise in the composite image.
-* We can use a pre-trained CNN to extract image features and minimize the loss function to continuously update the composite image.
+* We can use a pretrained CNN to extract image features and minimize the loss function to continuously update the composite image.
 * We use a Gram matrix to represent the style output by the style layers.